and1teachera/price-change-management-system/docs/use_cases.md

 2. The service sends a GET request to the RMS REST API.
 3. The API responds with PAS data in JSON format.
 4. The service validates the data structure and checks for mandatory fields:
     - Validates event identifiers for correct numeric format
     - Verifies fiscal period information completeness
     - Ensures adjustment dates follow chronological order
     - Validates event type classifications against allowed values
     - Confirms all required location applicability fields are present
 5. Valid data is transformed into PSE pipe-delimited format, following strict field mapping rules.
 6. Each PSE record undergoes format-specific validation:
     - Verifies proper fiscal year formatting
     - Validates chronological sequence of adjustment dates (adj_date_1 through adj_date_6)
     - Ensures event type code matches approved PriceLogix values
     - Confirms inventory date formatting and logical placement
-7. The service publishes the validated PSE data to a RabbitMQ exchange.
+7. - The service groups validated PSE data into batches for efficient publication to a RabbitMQ exchange.`
 8. The service logs the operation, including the total number of records processed and any issues encountered.

 **Extensions, Other Scenarios, and Alternatives**: